Compound USD Coin Hits 1-Day Volume of $5.04 Million (CUSDC)

-Compound USD Coin (CUSDC) traded 0% higher against the U.S. dollar during the 1-day period ending at 22:00 PM Eastern on July 2nd.
-Compound USD Coin has a total market capitalization of $609.38 million and $5.04 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.
-One Compound USD Coin token can currently be bought for approximately $0.0229 or 0.00000075 BTC on major cryptocurrency exchanges.
-During the last seven days, Compound USD Coin has traded 0% higher against the U.S. dollar.
+Compound USD Coin (CUSDC) traded 0% lower against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on July 8th.
+Over the last seven days, Compound USD Coin has traded 0% lower against the U.S. dollar.
+One Compound USD Coin token can now be bought for approximately $0.0229 or 0.00000076 BTC on major cryptocurrency exchanges.
+Compound USD Coin has a total market capitalization of $609.25 million and approximately $5.04 million worth of Compound USD Coin was traded on exchanges in the last day.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.